konstantinos-p/FeTa_Fully_Connected/README.md

 # FeTa_Fully_Connected
 Experiments comparing FeTa and Hard Thresholding for fully connected architectures.
 We test fully connected architectures for three datasets Mnist, FashionMnist and Cifar10.
-The paper for the FeTa algorithm can be found  in https://arxiv.org/pdf/1803.04239.pdf .
+The paper "FeTa: A DCA Pruning Algorithm with Generalization Error Guarantees" for the FeTa algorithm can be found  in https://arxiv.org/pdf/1803.04239.pdf .

 <B>train\_\*</B>: These functions execute training of the DNNs.